Oscar-Lopez-f23/Encapsulation-Presentation/README.md

 	- what do the "gang of four" say about encapsulation?
 	- how does that contrast with someone like Bertrand Meyer?
 	- should I consider encapsulation when designing a solution in my day to day work?
+	- perspective on this, would be Eric Evans

+- Books
+	- Refactoring by Martin Fowler
+	- Refactoring to Patterns by Joshua Kerievsky

 https://en.wikipedia.org/wiki/Coupling_(computer_programming)#:~:text=In%20software%20engineering%2C%20coupling%20is,Coupling%20and%20cohesion
 https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/tutorials/oop